Motor Vehicle Policy

 - Permits may not be transferred between motor vehicles.

-- Vehicles must not be parked in areas restricted by specific permit designations at any time.
+- Vehicles may not be parked in areas restricted by specific permit designations at any time.

 - Drivers are required to stop at all stop signs.